Faceted wrinkling by contracting a curved boundary: Discussion

-\subsubsection{Circular cone ansatz}
+\subsubsection{Circular cone {\em Ansatz}}

-The key modelling assumption used in this paper is the circular ansatz for the bent cones.
-As we have shown, this ansatz serves as a good approximation to the true energy-minimising \textit{Elastica} solution, while being simple enough to allow for explicit calculation of several key observables, viz.~the slope $\alpha_{\rm out}$ and the energy $U_{\rm elastic}$.
+The key modelling assumption used in this paper is the circular {\em Ansatz} for the bent cones.
+As we have shown, this {\em Ansatz} serves as a serviceable approximation to the true energy-minimising \textit{Elastica} solution, while being simple enough to allow for explicit calculation of several key observables, namely, the slope $\alpha_{\rm out}$ and the energy $U_{\rm elastic}$.
 Sec.~\ref{sec:results} shows that this approximation is accurate only for relatively narrow cones (small $\eta$) and large $w$.
 This can be partially explained as follows.
-We expect the circular ansatz to hold true only for \textit{weak} Euler buckling. `Weak' here means that the applied contraction, and the resultant slope, are both small.
-In the SI, we show that the contraction experienced by a conical sector increases sharply with decreasing $w$, such that for our narrowest annuli, the contraction can be as high as $15-20\%$.
-At such large values, one no longer expects the weak Euler regime to be valid, and the resultant shape manifests its non-linearity through the flattening apparent in Fig.~\ref{fig:fig4}c.
-We note, however, that even at such large contractions, both the circular ansatz and the numerical simulations give a linear energy profile, although their slopes are no longer close.
+We expect the circular {\em Ansatz} to hold true only for \textit{weak} Euler buckling. ``Weak" here means that the angular squeezing of the cones and the resultant slope, are both small.
+In the SI, we show that this squeezing experienced by a conical sector during deformation increases sharply with decreasing $w$, such that for our narrowest annuli, it can be as high as $20\%$ for our maximum $\Delta$.
+At such large values, one no longer expects the weak Euler regime to be valid, and the resultant shape manifests its non-linearity through the flattening apparent in Fig.~\ref{fig:4}c.
+We note, however, that even at such large contractions, both the circular {\em Ansatz} and the numerical simulations give a linear energy profile, although their slopes are no longer close.